keduba/my_test/content/post/update/index.md

 I modified my brain.
 Henceforth, I'm no longer seeing help as helping, I see it as a service.
 For me it is help, but from the eyes of the person he is a client and therefore it is a service.
 To not be _heartbroken_ I should also look at it as he does, like I'm providing a service.
 This means that the whole nine (or maybe five) yards is in: time, tools, results, communication and charging.

 I am applying this same attitude to my training, including the time I spend on tasks, the breaks, the outcomes and networking to get more work.
 That is to say everything that makes for good work is going in, no holds barred.
+#### March 11
+_**Scikit-Learn**_

+I hit this topic today.
+When I got to the video that said Scikit-Learn, I felt positively elated.
+Hitting sciKit-Learn is like arriving at a long-awaited destination, like I'm now at the real machine learning.
+I'm happy and I'm proud of myself.
+I hope it goes well, and I'm deadpan sure it will.

+In the last four days, I worked on Pandas, numPy and matplotlib.
+I covered a healthy amount of the basics in the three packages.
+Knowing Python already is a big help.
+There's a Python module in the ZTM Machine Learning and Data Science course though I haven't looked at it yet.
+I know I'll find some interesting things there but since I already have a very good grasp of Python syntax I'll keep going forward.
+That module is going to be something I'll use to learn new stuff and polish up as I advance.